-More security for your building: why access control is essential
+More security for your building: Why access control is essential

 Technical admission controls are therefore the first choice in many areas.
 However, the possible disadvantages that such a system entails can be quickly eliminated.